 Tear a page from Superbad and decide right now that you're going to stay up all night, no matter what.
 Because when you have nothing else to do, silly challenges like this one can make for a super fun date.

-Let Amélie inspire you to enjoy your city with fresh eyes and go on little adventures.
+Let Amélie inspire you to enjoy your city with fresh eyes.
 Even though you can't travel somewhere far away right now, there's likely a ton you've yet to appreciate within a five mile radius.
-Visit parks, take photos, and see what else you can get into.
+Visit parks, take photos, and see what adventures you can get into.

-For a different take on an adventurous date, consider getting a tattoo, like Pete Davidson's character in The King of Staten Island.
-For something a little less intense, you could get second ear piercings, or make like everyone else in quarantine and dye each other's hair.
+For a different take on adventure, consider getting a tattoo, like Pete Davidson's character in The King of Staten Island.
+Or for something a little less intense, get second ear piercings, or make like everyone else in quarantine and dye each other's hair.

 While you don't have to cook 524 recipes, like Julie did in Julie & Julia, you and your partner can flip through a cookbook at random, and vow to make whatever you land on — however difficult or gourmet it might be.

 You might not be able to get your hands on an amazingly retro Volkswagon van, like the one in Little Miss Sunshine, but you can still have a good time road tripping together.
 Set out sans plans, and trust that cool things will happen along the way.